Hosting Your Own Web Pages

 OrgSites.com is a privately-funded, community-oriented Internet company whose goal is to create the nation's best free website service and most comprehensive Internet directory for non-commercial organizations.
 While sites are limited to just 11 web pages, schools can create and maintain free, easy-to-use websites, news pages and events listings.

 Another option for getting your information onto the web is to run your own web server -- personally or at the school or district level.
-While running your own web server is not for the faint of heart, it provides easy access and total control of your web content.
+While running your own web server is not for the faint of heart, it provides easy access to and total control of your web content.

 Remember, it's the content that counts!